TheJoKlLa/Hector9000/README.md

 First of all you have to install Python 3 and Kivy on your Raspberry Pi.

-For this there  is a HowTo on the Kivy Homepage :
+For this there is a HowTo on the Kivy Homepage (takes a long time):

 	https://kivy.org/doc/stable/installation/installation-rpi.html